sav-che/TL-2/Authors/Walcott, Charles Doolittle {std. C. Walcott}.md

-> [!cite] BHL link: this entry starts at [page 27](https://www.biodiversitylibrary.org/item/103250#page/87/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 27](https://www.biodiversitylibrary.org/page/33066367) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Walcott, Charles Doolittle (1850-1927), American palaeontologist with the U.S. Geological Survey 1879-1894; director of the Survey 1894-1907; secretary of the Smithsonian Institution 1907-1927; president of the National Academy of Sciences 1917-1923; founder of the National Research Council. (*C. Walcott*).
+Walcott, Charles Doolittle (1850-1927), American palaeontologist with the U.S. Geological Survey 1879-1894; director of the Survey 1894-1907; secretary of the Smithsonian Institution 1907-1927; president of the National Academy of Sciences 1917-1923; founder of the National Research Council.
+**Abbreviated name**: *C. Walcott*

 #### Herbarium and types